-Pursuant to the U.S. Holding Foreign Companies Accountable Act, or the HFCA Act, if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years, the SEC will prohibit our securities, including our ADSs, from being traded on a U.S. national securities exchange, including the Nasdaq, or in the over-the-counter trading market in the U.S. On December 16, 2021, the PCAOB issued a report to notify the SEC of its determination that the PCAOB was unable to inspect or investigate completely registered public accounting firms headquartered in mainland China and Hong Kong, including our auditor.
+The United States adopted the Holding Foreign Companies Accountable Act on December 18, 2020, and it was amended by the Consolidated Appropriations Act, 2023 on December 17, 2022 (the amended act, the "HFCA Act").
+The HFCA Act states if the SEC determines that we have filed audit reports issued by a registered public accounting firm that has not been subject to inspection by the PCAOB for two consecutive years, the SEC shall prohibit our securities, including our ADSs, from being traded on a U.S. national securities exchange, including the Nasdaq, or in the over-the-counter trading market in the U.S. On December 16, 2021, the PCAOB issued a report to notify the SEC of its determination that the PCAOB was unable to inspect or investigate completely registered public accounting firms headquartered in mainland China and Hong Kong, including our auditor.
 In May 2022, the SEC conclusively listed us as a Commission-Identified Issuer under the HFCA Act following the filing of our annual report on Form 20-F for the fiscal year ended December 31, 2021.
-On December 15, 2022, the PCAOB issued a report that vacated its previous determination issued on December 16, 2021 and removed mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms head a commission Identified Issuer under the HFCA Act after we file this annual report on Form 20-F.
+On December 15, 2022, the PCAOB issued a report that vacated its previous determination issued on December 16, 2021 and removed mainland China and Hong Kong from the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms the list of jurisdictions where it is unable to inspect or investigate completely registered public accounting firms.
+For this reason, we do not expect to be identified as a Commission Identified Issuer under the HFCA Act after we file this annual report on Form 20-F.

-Each year, the PCAOB will determine whether it can inspect and investigate completely audit firms in mainland China and Hong Kong, among other jurisdictions.
+Pursuant to amendments made to the HFCA Act, the PCAOB may determine that it is unable to inspect or investigate completely registered public accounting firms in any foreign jurisdictions because of positions taken by any foreign authority, rather than an authority in the location in which the firms are headquartered or in which they have a branch or office, as was the case under the original version of the Act.
 If the PCAOB determines in the future that it no longer has full access to inspect and investigate completely accounting firms in mainland China and Hong Kong and we use an accounting firm headquartered in one of these jurisdictions to issue an audit report on our financial statements filed with the SEC, we would again be identified as a Commission Identified Issuer following the filing of the annual report on Form 20-F for the relevant fiscal year.
 There can be no assurance that we would not be identified as a Commission Identified Issuer for any future fiscal year, and if we were so identified for two consecutive years, we would become subject to the prohibition on trading under the HFCA Act.
 See "Item 3.D.
 Key Information-Risk Factors-Risks Related to Doing Business in the PRC-The PCAOB had historically been unable to inspect our auditor in relation to their audit work performed for our financial statements and the inability of the PCAOB to conduct inspections of our auditor in the past has deprived our investors with the benefits of such inspections" and "-Our ADSs may be prohibited from trading in the United States under the HFCA Act in the future if the PCAOB is unable to inspect or investigate completely our current auditor.
 The delisting of the ADSs, or the threat of their being delisted, may materially and adversely affect the value of your investment."